 - Haunted Cleveland Tours -- Take one of several tours of Cleveland's "haunted" landmarks.

 There's plenty to do in Cleveland after dark.
 Take in a movie; enjoy one of the city's many concert stages; dance the night away; and more.

 These are just a few of the many nightime attractions in Greater Cleveland:

 - House of Blues -- Downtown Cleveland's popular concert and dining venues.

 - The Agora -- Around for 40 years, the Agora has launched the career of many a rock legend.

 - The Grog Shop -- In Cleveland's eastside Coventry neighborhood, this small venue gets cutting edge rock bands.

 - Fat Fish Blue -- This Downtown Cajun restaurant is known for its live Blues music.
 It's "the" place to be in Cleveland for "mardi gras."

 - Cain Park -- A park-life summer concert and theater venue in Cleveland Heights, east of Cleveland.

-- Plain Dealer Pavilion -- Located in the Nautica Entertainment complex in downtown Cleveland, this concert stage comes with a spectacular view of downtown Cleveland and the bridges over the Cuyahoga River.
+- Jacobs Pavilion -- Located in the Nautica Entertainment complex in downtown Cleveland, this concert stage comes with a spectacular view of downtown Cleveland and the bridges over the Cuyahoga River.